SCOPE OF THIS CHAPTER

-NB In addition to the above approvals, in order to avoid placements that disrupt a child's education,the Nominated Officer must approve any change of placement affecting a child in Key Stage 4 except in an emergency where the placement is terminated because of an immediate risk of serious harm to the child or to protect others from serious injury - see Education of Looked After Children Procedure.
+NB In addition to the above approvals, in order to avoid placements that disrupt a child's education,the Nominated Officer must approve any change of placement affecting a child in Key Stage 4 except in an emergency where the placement is terminated because of an immediate risk of serious harm to the child or to protect others from serious injury - see Education of Looked After and Previously Looked After Children Procedure.

 The Placement Service Worker will initially approach providers approved through approved frameworks or contracts.

 The Placement Service Worker should arrange for a copy of any brochure or written material that is available for the proposed placement to be forwarded to the social worker.

 At this stage initial discussions will be held with the providers as to the appropriateness of the referral, time-scales for vacancies and the basic costs of the placement.

 The Placement Service Worker will ascertain the services included in the basic cost, what would be regarded as extra cost and the conditions relating to the notice period, and liaise with the child's social worker and relevant manager as necessary.

 Where the provider is not part of an agreed framework or contract or a provider known and used on a regular basis, the Placement Service Worker will undertake the following:

 - Request a copy of the provider's registration certificate and the most recent inspection report;